 Interpersonal communication skills can be used effectively to improve your ability to communicate with others.
 Communication experts point out they can also be used to improve your technical skills so that you can work more efficiently with coworkers, customers, and superiors.
 In addition, these skills can be used to develop your leadership capabilities so that you can lead others more effectively.

 There are many ways interactions can go sideways.
 Language barriers make communication difficult.
 Interpersonal barriers like unintended nonverbal messaging or a lack of awareness of body language or social cues make interactions awkward.
-Asynchronous communication like email means there is no immediate or face-to-face feedback so individuals have to discern a message without the benefit of tone found in verbal communication.
+Asynchronous communication, like email, means there is no immediate or face-to-face feedback.
+Individuals have to discern a message without the benefit of tone found in verbal communication.

 While these challenges are frustrating in personal relationships, the consequences can be severe in the workplace.
 And since IT professionals work with customers, colleagues, and staff at every level of an organization, they need to master this essential skill to ensure the proper outcomes of communication.